kairosity/mp4-lionize/testing.md

 <br>

 __Fix:__ I changed the email address I was using and reconnected everything from scratch for the new email lionizedigitalmarketing56@gmail.com and at the time of writing this, everything is functional, however as there was no obvious trigger for the last disconnection, there is no way of guaranteeing that the same won't happen again.
-This is unfortunate because the registration process is depedent on there being that functional email connection present.
+This is unfortunate because the registration process is dependent on there being a functional email connection present.